jeremytammik/tbc/a/1921_vasa_roadmap.md

   here we're hosting [3 #AMA sessions](https://twitter.com/hashtag/AMA) to take your questions on what's new, what's in development, and the road ahead.

-Pawel Piechnik
+- Pawel Piechnik
-• 1st
-Product Manager, Strategist and Structural Engineer standing at the intersection of AEC and IT industries 2d • 2 days ago

-... a structural recommendation for the upcoming #AU2021 : Check out this session discussing an immersive, "inside-#revit" structural design case study: "Revit-driven design of steel structures with real-time model updating using ENERCALC Structural Engineering Library design calculations.". https://lnkd.in/e2SS9J7N
+  Product Manager, Strategist and Structural Engineer standing at the intersection of AEC and IT industries ... a structural recommendation for the upcoming #AU2021 : Check out this session discussing an immersive, "inside-#revit" structural design case study: "Revit-driven design of steel structures with real-time model updating using ENERCALC Structural Engineering Library design calculations.". https://lnkd.in/e2SS9J7N
 #structuralengineering

 - Revit Category Guide